-The registration process requires completing and submitting information within the registration packet to the Registrar.
-This registration packet will be sent to all newly admitted students one month prior to the registration due date (listed in the Academic Calendar).
-Students who are admitted less than one month prior to the start of classes will register during WSC orientation or by making other arrangements (a late registration fee of \$50 will apply).
-Continuing students will receive this packet in their student mail boxes.
-These forms are also available online and outside of the Registrar's Office.
-The registration packet will include a registration form, a degree program sheet, class schedules and, for new students, information regarding registration policies and the enrollment deposit.
+Registration takes place online through our student information system., Newly admitted students will receive information necessary for registration from the Registrar approximately one month prior to the registration due date (listed in the Academic Calendar).
+Students who are admitted less than one month prior to the start of classes will receive this information shortly after their admission (a late registration fee of \$50 may apply).
+This information includes a degree program sheet, class schedules, and information regarding registration policies and the enrollment deposit.
 Following registration, the Dean of Students will assign a Faculty Advisor who is also available to advise each student on a course of study.
+Continuing students will receive email notification when the course schedule for the upcoming semester is available.

-Students must register for classes for each semester at the time listed in the

-Academic Calendar or a late fee of \$50 will apply.
-Prior to registering, continuing students must secure their Faculty Advisor's approval on their registration forms and complete any additional paperwork (extramural petitions with approval of faculty, directed research course approvals, class conflict approvals, prerequisite waivers).
-These forms (and additional paperwork) are available from the Registrar or online at www.wscal.edu/currentstudents.
-A student has not completed registration for a course until all necessary paperwork has been submitted to the Registrar.
+Students must register for classes for each semester at the time listed in the Academic Calendar or a late fee of \$50 will apply.
+Online registration will be open only during registration week.
+Late registration will take place by means of a paper registration form available through the Registrar's office.
+Prior to registering, continuing students should consult with their Faculty Advisor regarding their progress.
+Any additional paperwork (extramural petitions with approval of faculty, directed research course approvals, class conflict approvals, prerequisite waivers) must be completed during the registration period.
+These forms (and additional paperwork) are available from the Registrar or online at https://wscal. edu/wsc-gateway/current-students/registrars-office/forms//.
+A student has not completed registration for a course until all necessary paperwork has been submitted to the Registrar. request permission in writing to add a course after its class sessions have begun and, upon the written approval of the